Yarra Valley Water

 This policy sets out Yarra Valley Water’s commitment to Diversity, Equity and Inclusion (DEI).
 This commitment benefits our customers and communities and current and future employees.
 It enables us to successfully deliver on our 2030 Strategy.

-It is anchored in human rights and the freedoms, respect, equality and dignity offered in accordance with national and international laws and standards dealing with human rights, employee entitlements, consumer rights, health and safety and unlawful discrimination and harassment (see Appendix 1).
+It is anchored in human rights and the freedoms, respect, equality and dignity offered in accordance with national and international laws and standards dealing with human rights, employee entitlements, consumer rights, health and safety and unlawful discrimination and harassment (refer to section 7).

 Our policy supports a holistic and consistent approach to equity and inclusion across our business, embedding it in our systems, processes and culture.
 It recognises that a diverse, equitable and inclusive workforce is essential to providing accessible and inclusive services.
 It is also consistent with our values: People First, One Team, Be Brave, Deliver What Matters and Positive Impact, and our Code of Conduct.